Single chapter

 He signed into the panel by the door, ignoring the soft VI voice welcoming him to the Typhoon and taking a seat in one of the benches by the walls.
 As a transport shuttle, there wasn’t much to write home about inside the Typhoon.
 A couple of control panels, a door that led to the pilot’s chair and benches with hand grips attached to the ceiling, for when the shuttle was full and people needed to be transported standing.

-The woman turned her dark eyes on him, analysing, before nodding curtly. — Lieutenant .
+The woman turned her dark eyes on him, analysing, before nodding curtly. — Lieutenant null.
 Navigation.

-Tentatively, smiled at her. — Lieutenant , Combat Information.
+Tentatively, null smiled at her. — Lieutenant null, Combat Information.

-Lieutenant took a seat, a faint smile on her lips that lasted barely a second, but something told that it was more than most people ever got. — First off-base deployment?
+Lieutenant null took a seat, a faint smile on her lips that lasted barely a second, but something told null that it was more than most people ever got. — First off-base deployment?

 Surprised, he blinked. — That obvious?
 I was, ah, stationed in Arcturus for most of my career.